Pardon the hasty photo – it was taken as the boys were in the car, waiting for me to go to Banff.

 Cold sesame noodles travel well.
 They’re tasty cold, make kids and grown-ups happy, and anywhere you find yourself with a Tupperware full of them you have yourself a picnic.

 Happy Mothers’ Day!
-To all moms, those who have moms, and those who mother others.
+To all moms, those who have (or had) moms, and those who mother others.